Instant Pot Zuppa Toscana Soup (Video)

 How did Zuppa Toscana Soup get so popular?

 There’s no doubt that it’s the Olive Garden Zuppa Toscana Soup that introduced so many Americans to this tasty Tuscan soup!
-And the version at the Olive Garden is definitely delicious, but I’ve had more than one person tell me they prefer my Keto Zuppa Toscana recipe to the soup at the Olive Garden!
-If you’ve had the Olive Garden version I hope you will try my version and compare!
+And the version at the Olive Garden is definitely delicious, but I’ve actually had more than one person tell me they prefer my Keto Zuppa Toscana recipe to the version at the Olive Garden!
+If you’ve had the Olive Garden soup I hope you’ll try my version and compare!

 Can you make this Keto Zuppa Toscana Soup on the stove?